SwedbankPay/swedbank-pay-sdk-php/README.md

 support, please wait for a future, stable release.

-The Swedbank Pay SDK for PHP simplifies integrations against [Swedbank Pay's API Platform][api] by providing native PHP interface towards the REST API.
+The Swedbank Pay SDK for PHP simplifies integrations against [Swedbank Pay's API Platform][dev-portal] by providing native PHP interface towards the REST API.

 This SDK includes the following payments options: